 The ham radio service is for people who wish to communicate long distances, be part of round table on-air discussions, communicate during times of emergency, and so on.
 It’s simply a reliable and effective way for an individual to individual communication.

 Note that you cannot use it for commercial purposes.
-Also, you can’t even make your own local news station using ham radio because that’s still individual to the general public, making it almost commercial.
+Also, you can’t even make your local news station using ham radio because that’s still individual to the general public, making it almost commercial.
 It is strictly for conversations and communication between individuals.

 On the other hand, the CB radio service is for people who want to have a hobby in radio communication without requiring a license.
 CB is usually short-range and mobile.
-Truckers use it extensively for critical traffic information, directional information, and a quite a good deal of vulgar talk in between.
+Truckers use it extensively for critical traffic information, directional information, and quite a good deal of vulgar talk in between.
 People also use CB radio for low-end communication needs like information talks, semi-commercial use, and keeping in touch with family members in the same region or when going on an excursion like hiking.

 The ham radio service, once functionally set up, allows you to use a larger number of equipment that is high-power, allowing you to cover a larger distance, direct the RF energy in a particular direction, utilize more frequency as the ham radio frequency range is the widest, and so on.
 It might be called amateur radio, but it needs a ton of technical knowledge and is more organized.
 Whenever people who use ham radio extensively (called hams) talk, there is bound to be a high degree of technical jargon.

 The CB radio service once set up is usually a moving source of transmitting and receiving.
 A lot of people set up a CB radio when they are going on road trips (a no kids situation only, otherwise there are going to be times when your child listens to a lot of awful stuff).
 This helps them listen to truckers.
-No need to converse, you can just keep listening too – and every now and then you will hear some critical regional, directional, or traffic information.
+No need to converse, you can just keep listening too – and now and then you will hear some critical regional, directional, or traffic information.